 What happens between the sheets (what we often think of when the word intimacy comes to mind IE. sex) and… what happens outside the sheets.

 First, let’s talk about intimacy outside the bedroom.

 Intimacy in it’s rawest form is closeness with another person.

 By default, sex is often the first thing that we think of when we hear the word intimacy.
 What most couples don’t realize (even the really smart ones!) is that there are many forms of intimacy.
 And they all impact the strength, commitment, and fulfillment of our relationship.
 Here are a few other crucial ones often overlooked:

-6 Forms of Intimacy NOT Found In The Bedroom
+6 Forms of Intimacy Found Inside and Outside Your Bedroom

 1. Emotional Intimacy is closeness created through sharing our feelings, thoughts and desires.
 You have to be honest, first with yourself, regarding your feelings before you can share them with your spouse.